 Facts and figures

 The employer is required to apply for a residence and work permit prior to the employee taking up employment in Switzerland.
-It is therefore important that the expatriate’s employment contract and benefits package is structured in a tax-efficient manner before filing the application.
+It is therefore important that the expatriate’s employment contract and benefit package is structured in a tax efficient manner before filing the application.

 Switzerland imposes strict regulations on foreign employees.
 Each year, the federal authorities review the numbers of work permits that may be issued.
-In particular, the applicant employer must demonstrate that in spite of all its efforts it was unable to find a suitable person on the Swiss or EU/EFTA labor market.
+In particular, the applicant employer must demonstrate that in spite of all his efforts he was unable to find a suitable person on the Swiss or EU/EFTA labor market.

 However, these rules are applied less rigorously for executives or qualified specialists of internationally operating firms within the scope of an intercompany transfer and for executives or highly qualified specialists who are indispensable for important research projects or essential for the fulfillment of extraordinary assignments.